Automate email and add actions for noncompliant devices in Intune

 - Email footer – Include contact information

-You can also change or update an existing notification template you previously created.
+You can also select an existing notification template you previously created, and Edit its information to update the template.

 Add actions for noncompliance